Close

 Step 1: Determine Your Visa Category

 Identify the correct visa type based on your travel purpose, duration, and nationality.
+Type C Schengen visas allow stays up to 90 days within a 180-day period, while Type D national visas permit stays for more than 90 days during the period of validity, but not longer than one year.
 Tourist visas cover short-term visits, while work permits require employer sponsorship.
 Business travelers need specific documentation proving commercial activities.
+Students must provide acceptance letters and proof of tuition payment.

 Step 2: Document Preparation and Organization